-In addition, in conjunction with Board and committee meetings, the Board participated in a number of briefings during 2021, which provided an overview of:
+In addition, in conjunction with Board and committee meetings, the Board participated in a number of briefings during 2022, which provided an overview of:

-- the organisation or a specific function; - the market environment in which Iluka operates, including the market dynamics for rare earths; - risks and opportunities for Iluka, including in relation to the delivery of major capital projects; - the response to the recommendations outlined in the Respect@Work report; and the United Nations Climate Change Conference COP26 and the Commonwealth and various State approaches to mitigating impacts of climate change and greenhouse gas emissions targets.
+- the organisation or a specific function; - the market environment in which Iluka operates, including the market dynamics for rare earths; - risks and opportunities for Iluka, including cyber security and whistleblower; - legislation and policy (federal and state) changes, including employee and industrial relations, and climate; and - the latest trends in relation to executive and KMP remuneration.

-2.11 Board meetings
+3.10 Board meetings

-In 2021, the Board met on 12 occasions, of which eight were scheduled meetings.
+In 2022, the Board met on 12 occasions, of which eight were scheduled meetings.
+Generally, Board meetings are held over two days (including Board Committee meetings).
+Directors are invited to visit the Company's operations during the year, often in conjunction with Board and Committee meetings.
+During 2022, the Board visited the Company's mineral sands operations in the southwest of Western Australia.
 In addition to these formal meetings, the Board spent a day dedicated to strategic planning.
-Due to the COVID-19 pandemic, site visits were not able to be carried out during 2021.
 The Chairman chaired all the meetings.
 In addition, the non-executive directors meet independently of management to discuss relevant issues at each board meeting.

-Directors' attendance at Board and committee meetings during 2021 is detailed below.
+Directors' attendance at Board and committee meetings during 2022 is detailed overleaf.

-Meetings of directors - 2021
+Meetings of directors - 2022

-Director Во ard ind Risk mittee Gove tions and mance mttee Perfor le and mance nittee nability littee (3)
+Director Вс pard ind Risk mittee Gove ions and rnance mttee Perfor ele and mance mittee nability mittee

-(1) (2) Held Attended Held Attended Held Attended Held Attended Held Attended
+(1)(2) Held Attended Held Attended Held Attended Held Attended Held Attended

-Total meetings 12 4 5 3 1
+Total meetings 12 4 3 4 4 2

 Executive

-T O'Leary 12 12 4 5 3 1 1
+T O'Leary (3) 12 12 4 3 4 1 4

-Non-executiv е - -
+Non-executive it-

-G Martin 12 12 4 5 5 3 3 1 1
+R Cole (4) 12 12 4 3 3 4 4 4 4

-M Bastos 12 12 4 4 5 5 3 1 1
+M Bastos (5) 12 12 4 4 3 3 4 4 4

-R Cole 12 12 4 5 5 3 3 1 1
+S Corlett 12 12 4 4 3 3 2 4 -4

-S Corlett 12 12 4 4 5 5 3 1 1
+G Martin (6) 5 5 1 2 2 2 2 1 1

-J Ranck (4) 4 4 1 1 1 1 1

-L Saint 12 12 4 4 5 5 3 1 1
+L Saint (7) 12 10 4 4 3 3 2 4 1 4

-A Sutton (5) 8 8 3 4 4 2 2 1 1
+A Sutton (8) 12 12 4 3 3 4 4 1 4

-Legend: Notes:

-Chairman (1) "Held" indicates the number of meetings held during the period of each director's tenure.
+Legend: Notes: Chairman (1) "Held" indicates the number of meetings held during the period of each director's tenure.
 Where a director is not a member but attended meetings during the period, only the number of meetings attended is shown.
 (2) "Attended" indicates the number of meetings attended by each director.

-Member (3) The Sustainabilty Committee was established on 30 June 2021.

-(4) Mr Ranck retired from the Board on 29 April 2021.
-Prior Member (5) Ms Sutton was appointed to the Board and the People and Performance Committee on 11 March 2021. ch 2021.

-23 February 2022 Iluka Resources Limited (ACN 008 675 018)

-Prior Chairman
+Member (3) Tom O'Leary ceased being a member of the Sustainability Committee on 13 April 2022.
+Prior Chairman (4) Rob Cole ceased being Chair of the People and Performance Committee on 13 April 2022, but remains a member of this Committee.
+He became Chairman of the Board and Chair of the Nominations and Governance Committee on 14 April 2022.
+Dries Member (5) Marcelo Bastos became Chair of the Sustainability Committee on 14 April 2022.
+Prior Member (6) Greg Martin served as a Non-executive Director from 1 January 2013 until his retirement from the Board or 13 April 2022.
+(7) Lynne Saint ceased being a member of the Sustainability Committee on 13 April 2022.
+(8) Andrea Sutton ceased being a member of the Sustainability Committee on 13 April 2022.

-3 BOARD COMMITTEES
+4 BOARD COMMITTEES